rygo6/GTAvaUtil/README.md

 ### 8. Average Vertex Colors On MeshFilter...

-This average the vertex colors on a selected meshfilter.
-Currently doesn't save it, use TransferColors to transfer to some saved mesh.
+This averages the vertex colors on a selected Meshfilters or skinnedMeshRenderers, saves it to a new mesh and applies it back to the renderer.

-1. Select the MeshFilter you want to average the vertex colors on.
+1. Select the MeshFilters or SkinnedMeshRenderers you want to average the vertex colors on.
 2. Click `Tools > GeoTetra > GTAvaUtil > Average Vertex Colors On MeshFilter...`.
 3. Vertex colors should appear smoothed in about a second.
-This doesn't actually save the mesh.